solo-io/supergloo/docs/content/reference/cli/meshctl_cluster.md

 ### SEE ALSO

-* [meshctl](../meshctl)	 - The Command Line Interface for managing Service Mesh Hub.
+* [meshctl](../meshctl)	 - The Command Line Interface for managing Gloo Mesh.
-* [meshctl cluster deregister](../meshctl_cluster_deregister)	 - Deregister a Kubernetes cluster from Service Mesh Hub, cleaning up any associated resources
+* [meshctl cluster deregister](../meshctl_cluster_deregister)	 - Deregister a Kubernetes cluster from Gloo Mesh, cleaning up any associated resources
-* [meshctl cluster register](../meshctl_cluster_register)	 - Register a Kubernetes cluster with Service Mesh Hub
+* [meshctl cluster register](../meshctl_cluster_register)	 - Register a Kubernetes cluster with Gloo Mesh